audreyleteve/wave-app-in-azure/readme.md

 ### 1. Create a Wave App

 You can create your own Wave app ([examples][wave-examples]) or use an existing one.
-For the sake of this tutorial, let's clone from [wave-app-in-azure-repo]
+For the sake of this tutorial, let's clone from [wave-app-in-azure-repo] and use the provided app (developped using this [Wave tutorial][wave-hello]!)

 If you already have an app ready to go, you can skip to the next section.